pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/Observing.md

 # Observing changes to model data

-Learn about the various tools for observing changes to the database in SwiftUI, UIKit, and more.
+Learn how to observe changes to your database in SwiftUI views, UIKit view controllers, and more.

 ## Overview